codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 **Pipelines**
 * Pipeline builds terminate with error message: `Pipeline could not be executed because retry attempts limit has been exceeded...`.
 * Shallow clone for a specific revision with `depth` argument results in error: `pathspec 'test' did not match any file(s) known to git`.
+* Pipeline resuming execution after approval shows previously executed steps as skipped in Codefresh UI.
 * Cross-account ECR pull in `freestyle` step fails with `(HTTP code 500) server error...`.
-* Pipeline resuming execution after approval shows previously executed steps as skipped in Codefresh UI.
+* Unable to add Hybrid Runner and run builds in Version 2.0.1.
+* Pipeline trigger for BitBucket server does not fire on commit.
 * Creating a Git trigger for a repo name containing spaces fails with error: `Failed to create trigger...fails to match the required pattern...`.
 * Discrepancy in list of builds returned when running `GET {{baseUrl/workflow?pipeline=[pipeline-id]}}` query.
 * Composition stops randomly with error: `Could not get status for container <container-name>`.
+* Image enrichment with GitHub Actions fails with message: `EventSourceError: Request-URI Too Large`.
 * In Pipelines dashboard (Home Dashboard), for a renamed pipeline, the Pipeline filter displays the original name instead of the new name.
 * In the Pipelines page, the context-menu for the last pipeline in the list does not display all available actions.
 * **Save** button remains disabled when modifying an External Resource in Pipeline > Settings.
 * Unable to set `requiredAvailableStorage` programmatically for Hybrid Pipeline Runtimes.
-* Unable to add Hybrid Runner and run builds in Version 2.0.1.
 * Commit message passed through the system variable `CF_COMMIT_MESSAGE` is truncated and does not include the full content.
 * Prefix for Docker registries omitted when using a custom Docker registry as a Public Marketplace Registry.
 * Invited users prompted for phone number during sign-up.
-??BitBucket server pipeline trigger not firing on commit

 **GitOps**
 * **Save** button remains disabled when modifying fields for an existing Git Source.
+* `UNAUTHORIZED_ERROR token is not valid` error for graphql API call.
 * Unable to create Git Sources both from the Codefesh CLI and UI with Bitbucket Server.
 * Rollouts Reporter for managed cluster uses SaaS instead of on-premises URL.
 * Commits to a second application in the same repository as another application, marks the Rollout for the first application as terminated in the UI when it actually continues execution.